Opening of the exhibition

 Warsaw

-"Enjoy the Silence" is a soundless video work of a contemplative nature, arranged as a series of sequences showing splashes of matter that begin to form shimmering constellations.
-Focusing attention on a single detail and the hyperrealistic way of recording the moment of surface disintegration reveal clear inspirations from structural film.
-Through suggestive use of motion and light, a plastic material was created that can be considered in choreographic terms.
-The film transports the viewer into a sphere that equally resembles outer space and an oceanic abyss, offering a chance to immerse oneself in silence.
-However, this soothing mood is illusory, because the cracking matter creates intense imagined auditory impressions that can increase the feeling of anxiety.
+“Enjoy the Silence” is a silent video work of a contemplative character, arranged in sequences showing splashes of matter that begin to form shimmering constellations.
+Focusing attention on a single detail and a hyperrealistic way of recording moments of surface disintegration reveal inspirations from structural film.
+Through suggestive manipulation of movement and light, a plastic material emerged that can be considered in choreographic terms.
+The film transports the viewer to a realm reminiscent of both outer space and an oceanic abyss, offering the chance to immerse in silence; at the same time, the bursting matter creates intense audial imaginations that can amplify feelings of unease.

-The dominant video work "Enjoy the Silence" on the exhibition is accompanied by spatial installations that extend the film’s field beyond the projection medium.
-The artist materializes a chosen frame, multiplying it in the gallery space and giving it the status of an object.
-The image is halted, taking the form of a soundless score.
-A shard of glass observed through a peephole in the wall functions as a focus of attention, triggering a relationship between seeing and imagined sound.
-Another object, repeating the shape of the score and placed in a snowy landscape outside the gallery window, transfers the experience beyond the interior of the exhibition, intertwining the exhibition order with external reality.
+The dominant video work on display is accompanied by spatial installations that extend the film beyond the projection medium.
+The artist materializes a chosen frame, multiplying it within the gallery space and giving it the status of an object.
+The image is stopped and takes the form of a silent score.
+Elements such as a shard of glass observed through a peephole in the wall function as a focal point of attention, triggering a relationship between seeing and imagined sound.
+Another object, repeating the shape of the score and placed in a snowy landscape outside the gallery window, moves the experience beyond the exhibition interior, knitting the exhibition order with the external reality.

-The central issue of the installation is the illusory nature of sensory perception.
-Images of shattered glass and the lack of a fixed subconscious sound put the viewer into a state of cognitive dissonance.
-Boundaries between materiality and ephemeral experience blur.
-The image seduces with its aesthetic precision and at the same time destabilizes a clear identification of matter, evoking associations with ice, water, or cosmic dust.
-The expectation of sound, the tension between contemplation and the instinctive defensive reaction to “exploding” matter, trigger somatic responses and affect the viewer’s nervous system.
-Slowed movement softens the sharpness of disintegration, offering an experience of relaxation while also taming fear — of darkness, fragility, and sudden disturbance of calm.
-It invites you — savor the silence.
+The central problem of the installation is the illusoriness of sensory perception.
+Images of broken glass and the lack of fixed sound put the viewer into a state of cognitive dissonance.
+The boundaries between materiality and ephemeral sensation become blurred.
+The image seduces with aesthetic precision while destabilizing a clear identification of matter, evoking associations with ice, water, or cosmic dust.
+The expectation of sound and the tension between contemplation and an instinctive reaction to “exploding” matter trigger somatic responses and affect the viewer’s nervous system.
+Slowed movement softens the sharpness of disintegration, offering an experience of relaxation and taming of fear — of darkness, fragility, and sudden disturbance of calm.
+It invites — savor the silence.

-Anna Zaradny’s work also resonates with ecological and climatic contexts.
-A shard of glass evokes the fragment of a calving glacier — an ephemeral, fragile sign of a process of disintegration happening before our eyes.
-The silence in "Enjoy the Silence" contrasts with the problem of sonic pollution of the environment, one of the invisible plagues of civilizational acceleration.
-In this sense, the exhibition becomes a space of attentiveness and quiet, but also of critical reflection.
+The work also resonates with ecological and climate contexts.
+A shard of glass evokes a fragment of a calving glacier — an ephemeral, fragile sign of a process of disintegration.
+Silence in “Enjoy the Silence” contrasts with the problem of sonic pollution of the environment, one of the invisible plagues of accelerated civilization.
+In this sense, the exhibition becomes a space of mindfulness, quieting, and critical reflection.

-An important reference point for the exhibition is the concept of deep listening and the tradition of musical and film avant-garde, including the work of John Cage.
-Silence does not function here as absence but as a strategy to intensify perception — activating the listening to what is potential, imagined and not directly recordable.
-"Enjoy the Silence" proposes a borderline experience: suspended between sound and its absence, wonder and anxiety, matter and the process of its disintegration.
-It is an invitation to mindfully remain in tension that reveals the deceptiveness of our senses and the fragility of the world we perceive.
+An important reference point for the exhibition is the concept of deep listening and the tradition of musical and filmic avant-garde, including the work of John Cage.
+Silence does not function here as absence but as a strategy to intensify perception — activating listening to what is potential, imagined, and not directly recordable.
+“Enjoy the Silence” proposes a border experience: suspended between sound and its absence, delight and unease, matter and the process of its disintegration.

 Work: Anna Zaradny “Enjoy the Silence”, 2018, video 13'08", collection of Fundacja Sztuki Polskiej ING

 In 2026 Galeria Foksal celebrates the 60th anniversary of its activity.
-On this occasion, a year-long program of exhibitions and artistic activities is being carried out, constituting a space for creative dialogue between the institution’s history, present and future.
-Anna Zaradny’s exhibition is part of the gallery’s anniversary program.
+As part of the jubilee program, a year-long program of exhibitions and artistic actions is being carried out, in which Anna Zaradny’s exhibition is one of the elements.